 Additional Grant Information:

-- Funding cannot be used for competition entries, vet and/or farrier expenses, or the purchase of a horse or equipment.
-Funding must be used for the event/training specified in the grant application.
+- Funding cannot be used for competition entries, vet and/or farrier expenses, living expenses, or the purchase of a horse or equipment.

-- The committee reserves the right to not award a grant in any given year if they determine that no candidate has met the criteria.
-Funds would then be held until the following year.
-The applications and discussions of the selection committee are confidential and their decisions are final.
+- The selection committee reserves the right not to award a grant in any given year if they determine that no candidate has met the criteria.

 - If the grant recipient is unable to attend the event/training specified in their application, The Dressage Foundation must be notified as soon as possible.
 Approval for a change in the use of funds is at the discretion of The Dressage Foundation and the grant selection committee.